 The trustee can sell a security property whether or not the bankrupt has defaulted in payments.
 The trustee can sell a property if there is sufficient equity to make it commercially practicable.
 If sold, the proceeds of sale pay the secured creditor and the balance goes to the bankrupt estate.

 Some fringe lenders have taken mortgages over people’s essential household goods to secure payment of debts.
 The threat to repossess goods is then used to force payment of the debt even after bankruptcy.
-For credit contracts entered into on or after 1 July 2010, these types of mortgages are void under the National Credit Code (s 50).
+For credit contracts entered into on or after 1 July 2010, these types of mortgages are void under the National Credit Code (s 50) and are known as “blackmail securities”.
 For credit contracts entered into before 1 July 2010, or for other types of contracts, this type of mortgage could breach laws relating to unfair contract terms or unconscionable conduct.

 Seek advice from an organisation such as the Consumer Action Law Centre (tel: 1800 466 477) or Consumer Affairs Victoria (tel: 1300 558 181) if this is happening to you or your clients.

 The trustee has no power to prevent the sale of a house by the mortgagee if the bankrupt is in default under the mortgage.
 If the bankrupt is not in default, the mortgagee will not be able to take action against the debtor.
-In this case, the bankrupt might be able to stay in the house and continue making payments, but the property will vest with the trustee and could be sold years later.
-(See “Houses and land”.)
+In this case, the bankrupt might be able to stay in the house and continue making payments, but the property will vest with the trustee and could be sold years later if the bankrupt’s equity increases sufficiently that it would be viable for the trustee to sell the house and land (see “Houses and land”).

 The bankrupt as guarantor